4D5A/4d5a.github.io/_posts/blog-posts/2023-01-15-custom-windows-hardening.md

 ### Overview

-Several paid tools offer the ability to scan computers' settings to determine the conformance with security standards such as Microsoft, CIS Benchmarks, DoD STIG and BSI SiSyPHuS.
+Several paid tools offer the ability to scan computers' settings to determine the conformance with security standards such as CIS Benchmarks.
 I have not found many open source or freeware solutions that allow you to scan computers' settings to determine their conformance with those security standards let alone apply the settings for a standard.

-0x6d69636b's windows_hardening solution is a free, open-source tool that gives infosec professionals the ability to evaluate a computer's configuration to assess its conformance with a specific checklist.
-0x6d69636b maintains checklists related to Microsoft, CIS Benchmarks, DoD STIG and BSI SiSyPHuS guidelines.
+0x6d69636b's windows_hardening solution is such a tool.
+It is free and open source.
+It gives infosec professionals the ability to evaluate a computer's configuration to assess its conformance with a specific checklist that is written as a CSV file.
+0x6d69636b maintains checklists related to Microsoft, CIS Benchmarks, and other security standards.
 0x6d69636b also maintains a custom checklist.

 I have also created a custom checklist which I continue to modify.